 Webster’s journey reads like the script for a movie.
 Armed with a new sense of determination and direction the author finds himself presented with a series of lucky opportunities.
 The book focuses on the difficulties that come with learning a skill from scratch in a foreign country with a different language.
 But Webster has lofty ambitions from the start.
 He eventually goes full-flamenco and assimilates himself into the gipsy environment.

 The descriptions of the beauty of Spain, the music, the culture, the food, and people are enough to make us all drop everything and head off to live in Andalusia.
-The author’s fascinating account of life in an alien environment is a sort of coming-of-age book as we watch his confidence and understanding of the world grow as he begins to understand the people and culture of his newly adopted country.
+The author’s fascinating account of life in an alien environment is a sort of coming-of-age as we watch his confidence and understanding of the world grow as he begins to understand the people and culture of his newly adopted country.

 For musicians, Hispanophiles, and adventure-seekers.